harness/developer-hub/tutorials/build-code/ci-java-http-server.md

 # Build, test, and publish a Docker Image for a Java HTTP server application

-In this tutorial, you will create a Harness CI pipeline for a Java HTTP server application that will:
+In this tutorial, you will create a Harness CI pipeline for a Java HTTP server application that does the following:
 1. Build and test the application.
 2. Publish a Docker image.
 3. Pull the published Docker image, then pull and run it as a [Background step](/docs/continuous-integration/ci-technical-reference/background-step-settings).